36 Altitude Definitions & Measurement

 A temperature probe can be suitably mounted through a window or the fuselage skin to read the outside air temperature (OAT).

 At higher airspeeds, the compressibility of the flow makes accurate air temperature measurements somewhat more challenging.
 In this case, the total air temperature (TAT) is measured, which is the static air temperature plus any temperature rise caused by the effects of the airflow, i.e., a total temperature.
-TAT probes are constructed to measure this temperature value accurately and transmit the signals for cockpit indication as airspeed and Mach number and for use in various engine and aircraft systems, as shown in the figure below.
+TAT probes are constructed to measure this temperature value accurately and transmit the signals for cockpit indications such as airspeed and Mach number for use in various engine and aircraft systems, as shown in the figure below.

-Outside air temperature (OAT) or total temperature (TAT) probes are needed to measure the local ambient air temperature, which can be displayed on various cockpit instruments.
+Outside air temperature (OAT) or total temperature (TAT), probes are needed to measure the local ambient air temperature, which can be displayed on various cockpit instruments.

 The design of a TAT probe is complicated by the possibility of ice forming on it, just as it might do on a total pressure or Pitot probe.
 Therefore, the TAT probe must be heated.
 In this regard, the ambient airflow must be directed carefully through the probe to measure the actual outside air temperature without any effects from the heater.
 Several manufacturers specialize in TAT probes for aircraft applications.